Brasilodon: Limbs and limb girdles

 The pelvis (hip bone) of UFRGS-PV-1043-T preserves a complete left acetabulum and pubis, and an incomplete left ilium and ischium.
 The acetabulum is where the femur of the hindlimb articulates with the pelvis.
 The acetabulum of Brasilodon was a deep, spherical and sideways-facing depression.
 The three bones making up the acetabulum (pubis, ilium and ischium) were fused together, with no sutures being visible; this is a feature that Brasilodon shared with mammaliaforms, while the bones were more distinct in some more basal cynodonts such as traversodontids.
-The bones formed three distinct crests known as supracetabular buttresses around the acetabulum.
+The bones formed three distinct crests known as supraacetabular buttresses around the acetabulum.
 The buttresses were separated by gaps of 2–3 mm, unlike in modern therians, where there is a fully ossified rim around the acetabulum.
 The gaps would likely have been filled by fibrocartilage in the living animal.
 The blade of the ilium is badly preserved, but the shape of the base indicates that the postacebular (backwards-pointing) part of the blade was either reduced or absent in Brasilodon, much like in other prozostrodontians.
 The pubic tuberosity was located below the acetabulum as in most probainognathians, including modern therians.
 In basal epicynodonts, monotremes and the spalacotheriid Akidolestes, the pubic tuberosity was located in front of the acetabulum instead.
 The pubis and ischium formed a large and ovoid obturator foramen.